 3. Encourages 100% chapter participation.

-4. Requests that each chapter send pictures and articles about its activities to the public relations chairman by December 1.
+4. Requests that each chapter send pictures and articles about its activities to the public relations chair by December 1.

 5. Requests that each chapter send a short, written statement about activities to the state

-AK Month chairman by December 1.
+AK Month chair by December 1.
 Founders’ Day is observed during Alpha Delta Kappa Month in October of each year.
 It is suggested that each area council meet to organize this observance.
 The purposes of Founders’ Day are to pay tribute to the founders of Alpha Delta Kappa and to enhance the pride each member shares with her sorority.

 6. Prepares a brief summary of the chapters’ activities to be placed in the state convention